 Woolaroc Wednesdays a Big Hit

 The Woolaroc Museum and Wildlife Preserves announced that it will be opening its gates for an in-car tour of the grounds and the people of Bartlesville and the surrounding area flocked to the park.
+A record 8,200 people went through Woolaroc’s gates on Wednesday.
+Woolaroc CEO Bob Fraser was happy to entertain so many people.

 Oklahoma Highway Patrol estimated that traffic was backed up for 2.5 to 3 miles on U.S. 123.
+Fraser said everyone enjoyed the park in a manner that was safe for them and for its employees.
 The park plans on opening from 10 a.m. to 4 p.m. every Wednesday for the time being.
-There is no estimate yet as to how many people visited Woolaroc during its initial re-opening.
 The popular attraction has been closed since last month due to the COVID-19 pandemic.

-If things run smoothly and people abide by the rules, Woolaroc Museum and Wildlife Preserve may expand their hours for the visits on Wednesdays.
-The events, as mentioned are free, but if you feel inclined to make a donation, visit woolaroc.org/donate.

 « Back to News